humdrum-tools/humdrum-notation-plugin/index.md

 The Humdrum Notation Plugin creates music notation for web pages from <a target="_blank" href="https://www.humdrum.org">Humdrum</a>
 digital scores, either embedded within the same page or from an external source.
-Here is an example of the plugin displaying J.N.&nbsp;Hummel's prelude in D-flat major, op.&nbsp;67/15:
+Here is an example use of the plugin to display J.N.&nbsp;Hummel's prelude in D-flat major, op.&nbsp;67/15:

+{% include tryit.html id="G67FY3DSQPMJ" marginBottom="-20px" zIndex="2000" %}
 {% include hummel-interaction.html %}
 <div id="hummel-prelude-op67n15-container" style="height:573.2px;">
 {% include_relative hummel-prelude-op67n15.svg -%}
 </div>
 {% include_relative hummel-example.txt -%}
-{% include tryit.html id="G67FY3DSQPMJ" marginTop="-25px" %}

 The above music notation was created dynamically inside your web browser as the page was loaded, using <a target="_blank" href="hummel-prelude-op67n15.txt">this Humdrum score</a> stored in a <a target="_blank" href="hummel-example-b.txt">plugin wrapper</a>
 inside the webpage.
-The notation is displayed as an SVG image, allowing interaction with notational elements.
-For example, the above prelude notation is dynamic: trying moving the mouse over a note to see what happens.  (<a target="_blank" href="highlight-pitch-class.txt">Here</a> is the javascript code for the interaction).
+The notation is displayed as an SVG image, allowing interaction with notational elements: trying moving the mouse over a note and see what happens.  (<a target="_blank" href="highlight-pitch-class.txt">Here</a> is the javascript code for the interaction).
 In addition to embedding the musical data within the webpage, the plugin can also download scores from external